cdl-geneseo/douglass-day/schedule.md

 ---
 # Schedule

 The live stream on [YouTube](https://www.youtube.com/channel/UCsMTkXeP7D-KJKN_3n53g0A) begins at 12 noon on February 14.
 Consult the [main Douglass Day website](https://douglassday.substack.com/p/douglass-day-is-almost-here) for complete details.
+We'll gather in the College Union Hunt Room to watch the live stream together and celebrate Frederick Douglass, Mary Ann Shadd Cary, Black history and activism, and our own community.
+We'll participate together in the transcription activity.

+Organizers will be on hand to help with transcription, but remember that there are many ways to contribute&mdash;from transcribing handwritten or printed documents to simply identifying names in the documents&mdash;and that you don't have to overthink accuracy: it's fine just to do the best job you can.

+If you're not able to join us in the Hunt Room, you can watch the live stream and participate in transcription on your own device, wherever you are.

 ### Live Broadcast–12:00 PM- 12:30 PM EST